ForLearningAtJob4J/ForLearningAtJob4J/README.md

 ### Hi there 👋
-🔭 I’m currently working on world reconstructing
+🔭 I’m currently working on the world reconstructing

 <!--
 **ForLearningAtJob4J/ForLearningAtJob4J** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.